tyler71/groupby/Readme.md

 **options**: `B`, `KB`, `MB`, `GB`, `TB`, `PB`, `EB`, `ZB`, `YB`

-For example, `-f size:MB` will output filenames rounded by the nearest MegaByte
+For example, `-f size:MB` will output filenames rounded by the nearest megabyte

 ### Shell Filters
 Shell filters, invoked with `-s`/`--filter-shell` require the use of brace expansion to know which file to act on.